 He has an MA in History from Cambridge University an MBA from Stanford Business School and a Master’s Degree in Philosophy (with Distinction) from Buckingham University, where he studied under Sir Roger Scruton.
 His home is in Scotland, where — alongside his academic and client commitments — he is a crofter on the Isle of Skye.

 Francis Patrick Kelly

-Emeritus Professor of the Mathematics of Systems in the University of Cambridge.
+Frank Kelly is Emeritus Professor of the Mathematics of Systems in the University of Cambridge.
 His main research interests are in random processes, networks and optimization.
-He is especially interested in applications to the design and control of networks and to the understanding of self-regulation in largescale systems.
+He is especially interested in applications to the design and control of networks and to the understanding of self-regulation in large-scale systems.
 He is a Fellow of the (UK) Royal Society and a Foreign Member of the (US) National Academy of Engineering.

 He spent the academic year 2001-2 as a visiting professor at the Graduate School of Business at Stanford University.
 From 2003 to 2006 he served as Chief Scientific Adviser to the United Kingdom’s Department for Transport.
 He was a member of the RAND Europe Council of Advisors from 2008 to 2015, and Master of Christ’s College from 2006 to 2016.
-He is currently chair of the Royal Society’s Advisory Committee on Mathematics Education, and a trustee of the Isaac Newton Trust and the Alan Turing Institute.
+He is currently chair of the Isaac Newton Trust and a trustee of Alan Turing Institute.